lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 Bayesian analysis is a little three-step dance that goes like this:
 * Pick a prior
 * Observe the data
-* Update the prior to get the posterior
+* Update the prior to get the posterior.
+Use the posterior to calculate the probability  $\mu < 5\%$.

 The beta distribution is a relatively flexible distribution over the interval $[0, 1]$.